tylerdq/pdfca/README.md

 ## Installation, setup, and help
 Install [Python 3](https://www.python.org/downloads/).
 Then [download](https://github.com/tylerdq/pdfca/archive/master.zip) or clone this repository and from the command line (Terminal, PowerShell, cmd, etc.) [`cd`](https://www.git-tower.com/learn/git/ebook/en/command-line/appendix/command-line-101) into the downloaded/cloned directory and run:

-`pip3 install -r requirements.txt` (only once per machine)
+`pip install .` (only once per machine)

 and then:

-`python pdfca.py init` (to initialize an empty binary file for data storage)
+`pdfca init` (to initialize an empty binary file for data storage)

 For more information on the program and its commands, run:

-`python pdfca.py --help` for an overview or use the `--help` flag on any command.
+`pdfca --help` for an overview or use the `--help` flag on any command.

 ## Usage

-Run `python pdfca.py extract` to pull text from PDF files (see below notes about preparing data for extraction).
+Run `pdfca extract` to pull text from PDF files (see below notes about preparing data for extraction).
 The program will not extract text from PDFs that are already listed in the loaded binary file.
-To re-extract text from certain files, run `python pdfca cut FILE` for each file to be removed, then re-run the `extract` command.
+To re-extract text from certain files, run `pdfca cut FILE` for each file to be removed, then re-run the `extract` command.

 *The terminal may print the following error while parsing PDFs: `PdfReadWarning: Xref table not zero-indexed.
 ID numbers for objects will be corrected. [pdf.py:1736]`.
 This is a [known issue](https://github.com/mstamy2/PyPDF2/issues/36) with the dependency PyPDF2 and will likely not impact the search.*